More Than a Century of the Arts in Toronto

 Until 1985, the Club restricted its membership to men.
 The breakthrough to admitting women “to all forms of membership” took place at a landmark meeting on February 19, 1985.
 More than a hundred voting members turned up, a few with vociferous arguments against the motion.
 Bill Duthie held that there was “little doubt that women’s superior acumen and intuition would, in the end, take over the club, leaving the male members with no opportunities to develop their limited skills.”
 In favour of the motion was historian Jack Granatstein, who commented that “we should live up to the spirit of the Charter of Rights and it would be splendid if this could be done by the time that the Charter’s equality provisions come into force”.
 After a lengthy, and generally evenhanded discussion the motion was passed with a 64 to 38 vote.

-With about 500 Members of both sexes, today the Club is full of activity.
+With about 400 members, today the Club is full of activity.
 In 2008, the Club celebrated its centenary, gathering together the long list of names and accomplishments that have confirmed the vision of our founders in a lively book, The Great Adventure: 100 Years at the Arts & Letters Club, by Past-President Margaret McBurney, and released that year.
-Club newsletters, from 1908 to the 2009, are now available for research.
+Club newsletters, from 1908 to the 2011, the LAMPSletter, are now available for research.
 These newsletters represent a rich source of information on key figures and events in Canadian cultural history.